 which is still of the form \eqref{exmp-Hamiltonian}, with $b\equiv0$ and $F(t,y) = -y+t^2$.
-The equations of motion under new coordinates is $DDY=1$, $QY = 1$.
+The equations of motion under new coordinates are $DDY=1$ and $QY = 1$.
 By Remark \ref{remark-3}, $K$ share the same equations of motion with $\tilde K(y,P,O) = \frac{1}{2}|P|^2 - y + \frac{1}{2}O$.
 In other words, \eqref{eqn-28} transforms Brownian reciprocal processes to reciprocal processes derived from diffusions with linear potentials.
-Since $\frac{\pt G}{\pt x}\equiv0$, the type one generating function is degenerate.
-So in order to reconstruct transformation \eqref{eqn-28}, it is better to use type three generating function, that is, $G= xp+ G_3(y,p,t)$.
-It follows that $G_3(y,p,t) = -(p+t)(y - \ts{\frac{1}{2}} t^2)$ and then equations \eqref{eqn-28} are related to $G_3$ by $x= -\frac{\pt G_3}{\pt p}$ and $P= -\frac{\pt G_3}{\pt y}$ (cf. \cite[Eq.~(9-20a)]{GPS02}).
 This example is taken from \cite[Theorem 4.1.(1)]{LZ07}, where the authors used \eqref{eqn-28} to transform free heat equations to heat equations with linear potentials.
 We refer readers to \cite{LZ07} for more applications of canonical transformations of contact Hamiltonian systems to Euclidean quantum mechanics in Example \ref{EQM}.

 (ii).
-Consider the following change of coordinates from $(x,p,t)$ to $(y,P,s)$ (with time-change),
+Consider the following change of coordinates from $(x,p,t)$ to $(y,P,s)$ (with time-change)